baw-de/HydBCsForOF/README.md

 ## History of changes

+### 2026-08-14
+- Changed several deprecated function calls to newer versions
+- Update some numerical parameters to be faster on good grids, but less stable on bad grids

 ### 2026-08-07
 - Corrected access to "stored water" in waterLevel_alpha_prghFvPatchScalarField.C thanks to bugfix by Lifang Zhang